DipS1017/go-starter/README.md

-# DBA API
+# go-starter API

-This repository contains the API for the DBA application.
+This repository contains the API for the go-starter application.

 ## [Folder and Component  Architecture](./docs/architecture.md)